Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

 where $U_{it}$ is an unobservable scalar for unit $i$ at time $t$ and $h^{w}(u,t)$ is non decreasing function in $u$ $\forall$ $t \in\{1,2\}$, $w = \{0,1\}$. \\ The unobservable $U_{}$ is continuously distributed and has the same compact support in both groups.
 Its distribution is constant over time within groups

 Additionally, given the realized selection outcome, the distribution of $U$ is independent of the group in a given time period.

 \end{assumption} Assumption \ref{as:sele} models the selection mechanism as a function of an unobservable individual characteristic, $U_{it}$.
+Depending on the monotonicity direction in Assumption \ref{as:mono}, a model for $S_{it}(0)$ or $S_{it}(1)$ needs to be assumed.
+Under Positive (Negative) Monotonicity, the control (treatment) group is composed solely of AO units, and the treatment (control) group is a mixture of AO and OT (OC) units, and therefore $\E[S_{i2}(0)\mid G_{i} =1, S_2 = 1]$ $\left(\E[S_{i2}(1)\mid G_{i} = 0, S_2 = 1]\right)$ needs to be imputed.
 This selection model shares significant similarities with the outcome model in Assumption \ref{as:outcome}.
 The main components of both models are the unobservable scalars, $U$ in the case of selection, and $\mathcal{U}$ in the case of the outcome.
 While they may be independent, the potential correlation between the unobserved factors influencing selection and those determining the outcome is central to the non-ignorable sample selection problem.